LoneWolf728/LoneWolf728/README.md

 </p>

 # Hey, I’m Lykos 🐺
 Quietly building things that work (or sometimes don’t).
-Software developer with a curious mind, a keyboard, and a Fedora (the Linux kind).
+Software developer with a curious mind, a keyboard, and a Fedora (🐧 kind).

 <!-- Top row: First and third items side-by-side -->